nrfconnect/sdk-nrf/doc/nrf/ug_gzp.rst

 * Dynamic update of key during runtime
 * Storage of pairing parameters in non-volatile memory
 * One time programmable (OTP) device compatibility
-* Backwards compatible with Gazell Pairing library for nRF24L devices.
+* Backwards compatible with Gazell Pairing library for the nRF24L IC.

 Secure key exchange in Gazell Pairing is based on a Secret Key that is factory-programmed.
 Only nodes that share the same Secret Key for a desktop ecosystem, can form an encrypted link.